KYPHOSIS TREATMENT

 - Post-Traumatic Kyphosis – This occurs as the result of an accident, and occurs due to an injury to the spine.
 This condition commonly occurs in the mid-to-lower back area.

-- Scheurmann’s Kyphosis, aka structural Kyphosis, is an excessive, abnormal outward curve of the spine, often referred to as a hunchback.
+- Scheurmann’s Kyphosis, aka structural Kyphosis, is an excessive, abnormal outward neck curve of the spine, often referred to as a hunchback.

 Questions and Answers